thosgood/this-weeks-finds/markdown/51-100/week068.md

     \mathrm{Or}&\colon \Omega \times \Omega \to \Omega
   \end{aligned}
 $$
 and so on.
-In our example, and in the classical example, these make \Omega into what folks call a boolean algebra.
+In our example, and in the classical example, these make $\Omega$ into what folks call a boolean algebra.
 Basically, all the usual rule of logic apply.
 In general, though, $\Omega$ only needs to be a Heyting algebra.
 This is more general than a boolean algebra, and it can be sort of